Participate in Cancer Treatment Trials

 Your rights

 Once you understand the study and decide to take part, you will be asked to sign a consent form.
 Even after you sign the form, you can change your mind and leave at any time.
-Learn more about informed consent in clinical trials.
+Learn more about informed consent forms in clinical trials.

 Costs and expenses